foliant-docs/foliantcontrib.elasticsearch/README.md

 * `url`—target page URL;
 * `title`—document title, it’s taken from the first heading of source Markdown content;
-* `text`—source Markdown content converted into plain text.
+* `content`—source Markdown content, optionally converted into plain text or HTML.

 When all the files are processed, the preprocessor calls Elasticsearch API to create the index.